Sales volumes of plant protection products

 Data on the sales volumes of plant protection products are published annually in January–February.
 Statistics on the sales volumes in Finland have been collected since 1953.
 Tukes has been responsible for compiling the statistics on sales volumes since 2011.

 The majority of plant protection products placed on the market in Finland consists of urea intended for use in forestry, which is processed separately in the statistics.
-The sales volume of other plant protection products, mainly intended for use in agriculture and horticulture, has remained at just over 1,500 tonnes of active substance in recent years.
+The sales volume of other plant protection products, mainly intended for use in agriculture and horticulture, has remained at around 1,300 tonnes of active substance in recent years.

 The annual sales volumes of product groups are as follows:

-• The sales volume of plant protection products intended for weed control, i.e. herbicides, is approximately 1,200 tonnes of active substance.
+- The sales volume of plant protection products intended for weed control, i.e. herbicides, is approximately 1,096 tonnes of active substance (5 year average).

-• The sales volume of plant protection products intended for plant disease control, i.e. fungicides, is approximately 200 tonnes of active substance.
+- The sales volume of plant protection products intended for plant disease control, i.e. fungicides, is approximately 128 tonnes of active substance (5 year average).

-• The sales volume of growth regulators is approximately 100 tonnes of active substance.
+- The sales volume of plant growth regulators is approximately 48 tonnes of active substance (5 year average).

-• The sales volume of plant protection products intended for pest control, i.e. pesticides, is approximately 30 tonnes of active substance.
+- The sales volume of plant protection products intended for pest control, i.e. pesticides, is approximately 27 tonnes of active substance (5 year average).

 Sales volumes of different herbicide groups have changed significantly over the last 40 years.
 Sales of glyphosate have grown steadily since the 1970s.
-Today, the annual sales of glyphosate are roughly 500 to 900 tonnes of active substance.
+Today, the annual sales of glyphosate are roughly 700 tonnes of active substance.
 The sales volume of phenoxy herbicides has decreased correspondingly.
 The most significant change took place at the turn of the 1990s, when chemical isomers that were ineffective in weed control were removed from the active substances.
-The sales volume of phenoxy herbicides has decreased from more than 1,000 tonnes of active substance in the early 1980s to about 200 to 450 tonnes of active substance today.
-Other herbicides include, for example, low-dose herbicides or sulphonylureas with very low usage volumes per hectare.
+The sales volume of phenoxy herbicides has decreased from more than 1,000 tonnes of active substance in the early 1980s to about 200 tonnes of active substance today.

-Figure 2: Sales of glyphosate (magenta), phenoxy herbicides (grey) and other herbicides (cyan) in Finland in 1976–2021.
+Figure 2: Sales of glyphosate, phenoxy herbicides and other herbicides in Finland in 1976–2023.
 The data are presented in tonnes of active substance.
 (Excel file, 31 kB)

 Since 2015, products have been approved for consumer or professional use.
 Consumer products account for less than 1% of total sales.
-After a steady decline, sales of consumer products increased in 2021.
-The change is mainly due to sales of herbicides.
 The sales of glyphosate products decreased between 2015 and 2020 and were replaced by herbicides containing various carboxylic acids (e.g. pelargonic, caprylic, capric or acetic acid).

-Figure 4: Sales of insecticides and fungicides (magenta) and herbicides (cyan) intended for consumer use in 2015–2021.
+Figure 4: Sales of insecticides and fungicides and herbicides intended for consumer use in 2015–2023.
 The data are presented in tonnes of active substance.
 (Excel file, 29 kb)

 How the statistics are compiled